googlecodelabs/migrate-python2-appengine/README.md

 ## Cost

 App Engine is not a free service.
 While you may not have needed to enable billing in App Engine's early days, [all applications now require an active billing account](https://cloud.google.com/appengine/docs/standard/payment-instrument) backed by a financial instrument (usually a credit card).
-Don't worry, App Engine (and other GCP products) still have an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#always-free), and as long as you stay within those limits, you won't incur billing.
+Don't worry, App Engine (and other GCP products) still have an ["Always Free" tier](https://cloud.google.com/free/docs/gcp-free-tier#always-free), and as long as you stay within those limits, you won't incur any charges.
 Also check the App Engine [pricing](https://cloud.google.com/appengine/pricing) and [quotas](https://cloud.google.com/appengine/quotas) pages for more information.

 ## Why